center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 What is a Robust Detection?
 ---------------------------
-A :ref:`robust detections<Robust Detection>` is one that is :ref:`accurate<Accuracy>`, :ref:`precise<Precision>`, and resistant to adversary evasion over time.
-An accurate detection will capture all malicious implementations of a technique, while a precise detection will be less likely to alert on benign activity.
+A :ref:`robust detections<Robust Detection>` is one that is :ref:`accurate<Accuracy>` and resistant to adversary evasion over time.
+An accurate detection will capture all malicious implementations of a technique, while also being less likely to alert on benign activity.
 The Summiting the Pyramid project pays extra special attention to understanding resistance to adversary evasion over time.
-The Pyramid of Pain can help us understand the components of a detection that are less susceptible to adversary evasion, and even help build analytics that are accurate and precise.
+The Pyramid of Pain can help us understand the components of a detection that are less susceptible to adversary evasion, and even help build analytics that are accurate.

 Deconstructing the Pyramid
 --------------------------